 Harness your inner Thomas Moran with this watercolor set in a can.
 Whether you’re sitting on the banks of a lake or staring out the window of a coffeeshop, you never know when inspiration will strike.
 So carry this tin along with Moleskine’s watercolor notebook, and you’ll be ready to paint a masterpiece wherever you go.

-Alcohol stoves are a favorite among minimalist backpackers and vagabonds of all varieties as they’re simple, lightweight, clean burning, and best of all, cheap and easy to make yourself from things like, well, an Altoids can .
+Alcohol stoves are a favorite among minimalist backpackers and vagabonds of all varieties, as they’re simple, lightweight, clean burning, and best of all, cheap and easy to make yourself from things like, well, an Altoids tin.
 You can build one with a built-in pot rest, or use it as the fuel source for an Esbit stove, as is shown in the photograph.

-Here is a great way to recycle the remnants of candles you, or perhaps more likely, your lady friend, have lying around the house.
+Here is a great way to recycle the remnants of candles you may have lying around the house.
 The tin holds a candle along with matches and strikers.
 The candle can be used in an emergency, such as when your car gets caught in the snow; lighting a multi-wick candle in your car can keep you from freezing for several hours.

 Urban Survival Kit